Vash the Stampede: Adaptations

+In the first anime

 In the anime, No-Man's Land is an unnamed planet.
 While wandering the planet with Knives, Vash shoots his brother for trying to kill more people.
 Vash is rescued by a group of humans from the only remaining functioning ships on the planet and leaves after a few months.
 He goes to July in the hopes of meeting Rem's friends but finds Knives has killed them.
 In the ensuing firefight, Knives shoots off Vash's left arm which activates his White Angel Arm, resulting in July's destruction.
 Throughout the series, Vash feels pressure to avoid killing his enemies.
 As the two interact, Wolfwood decides to be a pacifist like Vash, but is killed by one of Knives' men.
 Bringing Vash further grief is Legato who controls the civilians targeting Meryl and Milly.
 This forces Vash to kill Legato in order to save his friends.
 Despite being initially shocked by the idea of committing a sin, Vash find peace when Meryl says any person can find redemption regardless of action.
 Vash faces and defeats Knives whose fate is ambiguous.
 Vash then decides to adopt a new way of life, discarding the red coat that marked Rem's influences over him.
 The anime ends as Vash returns with his brother's body to Meryl and Milly.

+Other works

 Besides the anime, Vash appears in the 2010 Trigun film, Badlands Rumble, in which he travels to Macca City where he meets a bounty hunter named Amelia Ann McFly.
 Seeking revenge against a thief named Gasback, Amelia joins Vash and Wolfwood in a quest to capture him.
 Amelia decides to follow Vash's example and does not kill Gasback, but allows him to be taken into custody.
 Vash also appears in a manga anthology of alternative stories; Vash being the protagonist who, along with Wolfwood, protects a village from thieves.
 In the sequel to the manga by Boichi, Vash meets another Plant who seeks her own death.